TostySSB/psychgh/docs/developer.md

 ## Working with PsychGH

-To run PsychGH in development mode, from within the root directory, use the command `npm install` to install all of the dependencies for the express server.
-Then execute the command `npm start` to start the backend Express server.
+To run PsychGH in development mode, from within the root directory, use the command `npm install` to install all of the dependencies for the express server.Then navigate to the client directory in a new terminal window and use the command `npm install` to install the client's dependencies.

-Then navigate to the client directory in a new terminal window and use the command `npm install` to install the client's dependencies.
-Then execute the command `npm start`.
-This should open a new browser window to `http://localhost:3000`.
+Then, from within the root directory, execute the command `npm run devv`.
+This runs both the express server and the react client concurrently.
+A browser window will open up to `http://localhost:3000`.
 This will allow you to view the app running.
-As you make edits, this page will reload.
+As you make edits, this page, as well as the express server, will reload.
 Linter errors will appear in the developer console.

 To test PsychGH, use the command `npm test` in the project directory to launch the test runner.
 Since we are using React's built-in test runner, see [Facebook's